nesfit/domainradar-infra/pipeline-all-in-one/README.md

 ## Usage

-When you have your crypto goodies ready, you can simple start the containers.
+When you have your crypto goodies ready, you can simply start the containers.
 It should automagically work:

 ```bash
 docker compose up